Victorowsky/HexOcean_RecruitmentTask/README.md

 # About Project

-To make project I used React with Material UI library.
-Whole project took me about 4 hours.
+To make a project I used React with Material UI library.
+The whole project took me about 4 hours.